-Make absolutely certain that your case is one where supervised visitation is appropriate.
+Make absolutely certain that your case is one where having the other parent be supervised during visitation is appropriate.

-If you are simply demanding supervised visitation because you want the other parent to have to jump through hoops to see the children, the judge will consider you unreasonable and it is highly unlikely supervised visitation will be ordered.
+If you are simply demanding supervised visitation because you want the other parent to have to jump through hoops to see the children, the judge will consider you unreasonable and it is highly likely your requests will be denied.

-An attorney can discuss the specific facts of your case and provide guidance on how to present an argument that will assist in obtaining the best possible outcome for you and your children.
+Talk to the attorney about the specific facts of your case.
+The lawyer will provide guidance to help you get the best possible outcome for you and your children.